tudprc/gradebac/README.md

-# ManagebacGradeCalculator
+# GradeBac
 Chrome extension that instantly calculates your grade on managebac.com or managebac.cn!

 ## Installation
-1. Chrome Store:
+1. Chrome Store: Coming Soon

 2. How to install:
 * Download the zip file from GitHub